Our advisory panel

 Sara Pownall

-Since transitioning from the UK government, my work with the United Nations, specifically with the International Organization for Migration (IOM) and the International Centre for Migration Policy Development (ICMPD), has broadened my perspective on migration and human trafficking.
-In these roles, I have focused on advising on project content, implementation, and the comprehensive monitoring and evaluation of initiatives aimed at addressing human trafficking.
-This experience has equipped me with a holistic understanding of the migration landscape, enabling me to effectively communicate the complexities of human trafficking and migration to potential migrants and external stakeholders, fostering impactful collaborations and driving significant outcomes in the global fight against human trafficking.
+Since transitioning from government work, Sara has collaborated with the United Nations, specifically the International Organization for Migration (IOM) and the International Centre for Migration Policy Development (ICMPD), advising on project design, implementation, and monitoring and evaluation of anti-trafficking initiatives.
+This experience has equipped her with a comprehensive understanding of the migration landscape, enabling her to effectively communicate the complexities of human trafficking to potential migrants and stakeholders, fostering impactful collaborations in the global fight against trafficking.